ronny-rentner/UltraDict/readme.md

 dict.

 `recurse`: If True, any nested dict objects will be automaticall wrapped in an `UltraDict` allowing transparent nested updates.

+`recurse_register`: Has to be either the `name` of an UltraDict or an UltraDict instance itself.
+Will be used internally to keep track of dynamically created, recursive UltraDicts for proper cleanup when using `recurse=True`.
+Usually does not have to be set by the user.

 ## Memory management